ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56135263-93e6ae80-5f4d-11e9-9ae0-66890187b0cd.png)

-We will need to add rows to the Non-Classifications Terms table for the 1) author 2) taxon status 3) source and 4) any other remarks.
+We will need to add rows to the Classifications Metadata table for the 1) author 2) taxon status 3) source and 4) any other remarks.

 ![image](https://user-images.githubusercontent.com/15368365/56135312-ae208c80-5f4d-11e9-82d4-db94ce79bd8a.png)